 As Trump Strikes Assad’s Government in Syria, Five Docs to Watch

 FRONTLINE has been covering the conflict’s roots and brutal evolution since the start.
 Here are five documentaries to watch focused on Assad and U.S. military policy and actions, as the war enters a new phase.
-(This is just a sampling of FRONTLINE’s award-winning Syria documentaries and coverage, which you can explore here.)

 1. The Regime (2011)

-Six years ago, a group of young boys in a small farming town spray-painted anti-Assad messages on their school walls — and were then rounded up by Assad’s secret police and tortured, sparking anti-Assad protests that would eventually spread and lead to rebellion and war.
+Seven years ago, a group of young boys in a small farming town spray-painted anti-Assad messages on their school walls — and were then rounded up by Assad’s secret police and tortured, sparking anti-Assad protests that would eventually spread and lead to rebellion and war.
 This documentary goes inside the very beginning of the Syrian conflict, profiling how Bashar al-Assad came to power — and why his government turned so fiercely on its own citizens.

 2. Obama at War (2015)